ocp-power-automation/ocp4-upi-powervs/docs/quickstart.md

  * `cluster_id_prefix` : (Required) Cluster identifier prefix.
 Should not be more than 8 characters.
 Nodes are pre-fixed with this value, please keep it unique.
  * `cluster_id` : (Optional) Cluster identifier, when not set random value will be used.
 Length cannot exceed 14 characters when combined with cluster_id_prefix.
  * `release_image_override` : (Optional) This is set to OPENSHIFT_INSTALL_RELEASE_IMAGE_OVERRIDE while creating ignition files.
 Not applicable when using local registry setup.
+ * `pull_secret_file` : (Required) Location of the OCP pull-secret file to be used.
+Default path is 'data/pull-secret.txt'.

 ### Setup Additional OpenShift Variables (Optional)